rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>
 <br/>

+### :white_check_mark: Consumers should not retry poison message neither lose it

+This scenario builds on top of the previous scenario so that we do not lose poison messages.
+But we do not want to retry them because it would be wasteful to do it.

+**TODO** Demonstrate techniques that prevents retrying poison message (`retriableExceptions`, throwing appropriate Spring AMQP exception)

 <a name="2e"></a>
 ## Verify delivery guarantee-2e Consumer gives up after failing to process a message

-This failure is the same as [2.c](#user-content-2c).
+This failure is very similar to the previous failure, [2d Consumer receives a Poison message](#user-content-2d).
 It is more a semantic difference.
-What happens if we need to execute a query against a database which is down in all 3 attempts?
-The message would have to be rejected and if we do not want to loose it, it should go to a dlq.
+This time we do not fail to parse or validate a *poison message*, but we fail to process it due to an infrastructure issue (e.g. database server is down).

+We know that SCS will retry it and we know that once we exhaust all the attempts, it is redirected to a DLQ.

+### :white_check_mark: Transient failures should be delayed and retried without blocking newer messages

-This type of failure, alike a Poison message, are transient.
-Transient messages should be retried however we cannot suspend or delay the listener.
+This type of failure, alike a *Poison message*, is transient and typically due to an infrastructure problem.
+Transient failures should be retried however we cannot suspend or delay the listener until the problem is solved.
+Ideally, we would want to schedule it for another time and carry on processing other messages.
+Hopefully, newer messages will not suffer the same issue.

 If we want to automatically retry messages after a configurable delay there is a mechanism explained [here](https://cloud.spring.io/spring-cloud-stream-binder-rabbit/multi/multi__retry_with_the_rabbitmq_binder.html).

 <br/>
 <br/>